 Don’t just watch The Crown – visit the royal residence.

 Buckingham Palace is one of the world’s most famous royal residences.
 The palace is home to the royal family’s King Charles and Queen Camilla.
 Each year, it grants access to the public for The Opening of the State Rooms.
-Now, the East Wing will open for the first time, which means you can get a glimpse behind the glamour.
+Now, the East Wing has opened for the first time, which means you can get a glimpse behind the glamour.
+The opening runs from 11 July to 29 September.

 In 1703, Buckingham Palace was built as a townhouse.
 It wasn’t until the 19th century that it was redeveloped by the British architect John Nash, and became what we know today.
 Over the years, the building has acted as the home for the monarch, as well as a symbol for national events.